For the quarter ended February 2017

-In Europe, manufacturing growth in January was the best monthly gain since April 2011.
-January also saw the best employment gains in nine years as hiring accelerated in both the manufacturing and services sectors, driven by a sustained growth in new orders.
+In Europe, accommodative monetary policy remains the main economic driver and is at last delivering.
+Manufacturing growth in January was the best monthly gain since April 2011.
+This was accompanied by the best employment gains in nine years, as hiring accelerated in both the manufacturing and services sectors, driven by a sustained growth in new orders.

 Japan’s manufacturing sector also grew in January at its sharpest rate in three years.
 Both production and new orders expanded at a robust pace, with a large part of new orders driven by foreign demand.